On this page, you will find events and initiatives that I co-organised at the University of Amsterdam.

 Software and Data Carpentry workshops

-17-18 October 2016: I co-organised a two-day Software Carpentry workshop in Amsterdam to teach biologists basic skills in programming.
+13-14 January 2019: I organised a two-day Software Carpentry workshop in Amsterdam to teach biologists basic skills in programming.
 This served as a “kickstart” for experimental life scientists that need to learn some programming in order to perform their research.
 Since 1998, the Software Carpentry foundation teaches researchers computing skills to speed up their research and embrace good practices.

 13-14 December 2017: I co-organised a two-day Data Carpentry workshop in Amsterdam to help biologists to find their way in genomics.
 I was lucky to be able to teach a small part of the workshop on day two (fastq file quality check).
 Thanks to Anita Schürch, Dennis Schmitz and Sam Nooij for this opportunity!